Ireland edge tenacious Georgia in Autumn Nations Cup - RFI

 The Irish looked to have put the game to bed when Stuart McCloskey marked his first cap for two years touching down but Stockdale's pass was ruled forward.

-The Irish went close again as the clock ticked into over-time in the first-half but Georgian flanker Tornike Jalagonia held up James Ryan.
+The Irish went close again as the clock ticked into overtime in the first-half but Georgian flanker Tornike Jalagonia held up Ryan.

-It left the Ireland captain shaking his head and the visitors slender hopes of a famous win alive.
+It left the Ireland captain shaking his head and the visitors' slender hopes of a famous win were still alive.

 That was about as good as it got for Ireland as their performance fell away in the second-half.